lsajid/trash-flyer-fe/README.md

-# What is this for?
+#  `What is this for?`
 This is for a senior design project at the City College of New York.
+Created a flyer that contains a QR code to the following link.
+This "website" is part of an educational outreach initiative at a CUNY to raise awareness and/or encourage recycling.

 The solid waste management program of CCNY is complex and multifaceted.
 There is a chain of participants and processes; the individual disposes of their waste, the custodial staff collects it and places it in the proper container, then external companies transport it to the proper facility.
 Improving any point of this process would result in the optimisation of the overall solid waste management system.
 ![Example of a completed application.](./src/images/readMeImage.png)